-The former president took to Twitter to show off his new pup to the world, sharing a photo of himself with fellow former President Bill Clinton and Sully.
+Bush proudly took to Twitter to show off his dog to the world during the summer, sharing a photo of himself with fellow former President Bill Clinton and Sully.
 In the caption, Bush wrote: "A great joy to welcome home the newest member of our family, 'Sully,' a beautiful — and beautifully trained — lab from @AmericasVetDogs.
 Could not be more grateful, especially for their commitment to our veterans."

 A great joy to welcome home the newest member of our family, "Sully," a beautiful -- and beautifully trained -- lab from @AmericasVetDogs.
 Could not be more grateful, especially for their commitment to our veterans. pic.twitter.com/Fx4ZCZAJT8— George Bush (@GeorgeHWBush) June 25, 2018

 It's no surprise that the late president's son, former President George W. Bush, took to Instagram to honor the dog after his father's passing.
 He wrote, "As much as our family is going to miss this dog, we’re comforted to know he’ll bring the same joy to his new home, Walter Reed," referring to the military hospital.

 We're sure that this amazing dog will continue to do amazing things.